memphisb205/breadboard-controller/README.md

 # GPIO Breadboard Controller

+A Raspberry Pi GPIO-based game controller built on a breadboard with push buttons, written in C.

+Simulates keyboard input using the Linux uinput subsystem and autostarts at boot via a systemd service.

+Designed to integrate seamlessly with RetroPie for classic gaming.

 ## Wiring Diagram

 This diagram shows how the Raspberry Pi GPIO pins are connected to the breadboard buttons.